Texas 2026 protest deadline: May 15. Estimate your savings

 The General Appropriations Act (SB 1) allocated $51 billion for school property tax relief, ensuring the state can fund these reductions without cutting education funding.

-November 2025 Ballot: What Voters Will Decide
+November 2025 Ballot: How Voters Responded

-Proposition 4 (2025) - Homestead Exemption Increase
+Proposition 13 - Homestead Exemption Increase (Approved)

 Implementation Timeline